xiaoboluo971/CTR-s-first-repository/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my blog 123456
+CTR IS LOCATED IN THE UNIVERSE CENTER
 ---